Lake District Week – Scafell Pike

 Dave has done it!
 He looks about 25 here…

-The going down was hardly than we anticipated, as the volume of rain had made it more slippery.
+The going down was harder than we anticipated, as the volume of rain had made it more slippery.
 A lot of the descent is on stone and great care had to be taken to ensure that there were no falls.
 Gordon and Dave did slip over, but no harm was done.
 Steve B was also very graceful whilst descending the mountain, positively skipping down it.

 Gordon complained a bit, but was great fun, and Steve M just made the whole thing look so easy.
 Maggie was also really caring dealing with Gordon’s tendon and putting him at his ease.
+Well done to Maggie, Steve B, Steve M, Dave and Gordon for completing Scafell Pike, so very brave!
+I was delighted to finish too of course.